zanetworker/son-selfservice/README.md

 ### How do I run this?
-You need Docker installed on your machine and... that's it.
+You need Docker >= v17.03.1-ce installed on your machine as well as Docker Compose >= v1.11.2  and... that's it.
 Build the project:

 ```bash
 chmod +x one_for_all.sh